kivy/kivy/doc/sources/tutorials/firstwidget.rst

     * Line 9: You might have guessed it already: This sets the :class:`~kivy.graphics.context_instructions.Color` for successive drawing operations to yellow (default color format is RGB, so (1, 1, 0) is yellow).
-This is true until another color is set.
-Think of this as dipping your brushes in that color which you can then use to draw on a canvas until you dip the brushes into another color.
+This is true until another :class:`~kivy.graphics.context_instructions.Color` is set.
+      Think of this as dipping your brushes in that color, which you can then use to draw on a canvas until you dip the brushes into another color.
     * Line 10: We specify the diameter for the circle that we are about to draw.
 Using a variable for that is preferable since we need to refer to that value multiple times and we don't want to have to change it